1995 Pacific hurricane season: Hurricane Juliette

 After maintaining its peak intensity for less than 12 hours, Juliette began to weaken due to an eyewall replacement cycle.
 After turning to the west-northwest, the winds of the hurricane dropped to 100 mi/h by September 22, and the eyewall expanded to about 80 mi in diameter.
 The eyewall contracted to about 40 mi, and as a result Juliette re-strengthened to attain winds of 105 mph.
 An eastward moving trough of low pressure turned the hurricane to the north-northeast into an area of cooler water temperatures and increased wind shear.
 Juliette quickly weakened to a tropical storm late on September 24.
 The eastward moving trough moved past the storm, resulting in the motion of Juliette turning to a southeast drift.
 The convection waned and disappeared on September 25, and on September 26 Juliette dissipated while located 450 mi west of the southern tip of the Baja California Peninsula.

-When the motion of Juliette turned to the northeast, some computer models predicted it to continue northeastward and strike Baja California Sur.
-As a result, the government of Mexico issued a tropical storm watch as a precautionary measure for portions of the state.
-When the storm weakened rapidly and turned from the coast, the watch was canceled.
-Juliette remained away from land masses for its lifetime, and as a result there were no reports of damage or deaths.
-In southern California, however, the hurricane produced high waves that created dangerous surfing conditions.
+When the motion of Juliette turned to the northeast, some computer models predicted it would strike Baja California Sur.
+The government of Mexico issued a tropical storm watch as a precautionary measure for portions of the state.
+In southern California, the hurricane produced high waves that created dangerous surfing conditions.
 These waves wiped out a fishing derby.
 The remnants of Juliette moved into New Mexico and western Texas, producing scattered showers and thunderstorms.